Constructors in Java with example

 Parameterized Constructor:

-A constructor which has a specific number of parameters that is called parameterized constructor.
+A constructor which has a specific number of parameters is called a parameterized constructor.

 class Integer